BlueByteSolutions/BlueByte/SOPs/SOP-employee-termination.md

-# Standard Operating Procedure: Offboarding an Employee
+# Standard Operating Procedure: Employee Termination

 ## Purpose:
 - This document's purpose is to outline the standaradized process of offboarding an employee while adhering to company policy.